Chatchai Sasakul: Professional boxing career

-Sasakul turned pro in 1991 and captured the WBC and lineal flyweight titles with a win over Yuri Arbachakov in 1997.
+Sasakul turned pro in 1991 and captured the WBC and lineal flyweight titles with a win over Yuri Arbachakov in 1997, having previously challenged him in 1995 in his first career loss.
 He defended the titles twice before losing to Manny Pacquiao by knockout in 1998 to earn Pacquiao his first championship title.

 On March 31, 2007, Sasakul knocked out Lito Sisnorio, a Filipino boxer.
 Sisnorio reportedly sustained brain injuries during the fight.
 The next day, following unsuccessful brain surgery, Sisnorio was pronounced dead at Piyamin Hospital in Thailand at 9:15 PM.
 The controversy over the match arose from the fact that Sisnorio's role in the fight was not officially sanctioned by the Philippine Games and Amusement Board.
 His death prompted the Board to ban all fights involving Filipino boxers in Thailand starting April 2007.

 On August 30, 2008, Sasakul challenged Cristian Mijares, the WBA and WBC unified super flyweight champion.
 However, he stopped in three rounds.
 According to a doctor who provided him medication after the match, this was the Thai boxer's last career fight.
 What might have become a disadvantage for Sasakul was that he had to go to a second flight to Mexico through Germany after having problems with the first flight which tried to go through Hong Kong.
 By the time he got to Mexico, the fight was only three days away and that he experienced jet lag.

 After retirement

-After retirement, He had opened a mu kratha night restaurant for a while but was unsuccessful.
-Later, Sasakul opened his own boxing gym, Sasakul Muay Thai in Bangkok, focusing primarily on boxing with aspirations to create a new generation of Thai world boxing champions.
-Sasakul is also a trainer to Superbon Banchamek and to fighters in his former team Petchyindee Boxing Promotion, such as Pongsaklek Wonjongkam, Kompayak Porpramook, Panomroonglek Kratingdaenggym, Yodmongkol Vor Saengthep, Knockout CP Freshmart, Noknoi Sitthiprasert.
+After retirement, he briefly opened a mu kratha night restaurant, but it was unsuccessful.
+Later, Sasakul opened his own boxing gym, Sasakul Muay Thai, in Bangkok, focusing primarily on boxing with the goal of nurturing a new generation of Thai world boxing champions.
+He is also a trainer to Superbon Banchamek and to fighters from his former team, Petchyindee Boxing Promotions, such as Pongsaklek Wonjongkam, Kompayak Porpramook, Panomroonglek Kratingdaenggym, Yodmongkol Vor Saengthep, Knockout CP Freshmart, Noknoi Sitthiprasert.